dominicarrojado/dominicarrojado.github.io/posts/the-turning-point.md

 videoUrl: ''
 ---

-Everyone of us has a turning point in life where our paths are divided and we need to choose just one.
+Every one of us has a turning point in life where our paths are divided and we need to choose just one.
 A turning point is a critical time in your life where big decisions could lead to big change, both at work and in life.

 My first turning point was when I was in my 1st year of high school.
 I was addicted to playing computer games.
 Every day, I looked forward to the end of classes so I could head straight to the computer shop.
 I didn't even bother changing out of my school uniform at times.
 When I had assignments, I asked my mom to do them for me.
 It was a norm for us since grade school.
 Somehow she was okay with this and didn't scold me for asking her to do so.
 During exams, I would hardly or never study at all.
 Nevertheless, I was blessed to still be the top 4 in my class (but the credit goes to my mom).
 I was pretty content with this and didn't think much about it.